AliSaim/AliSaim.github.io/_posts/2017-07-29-lotum-junior-developer-question.markdown

 date:   2017-07-29 12:35:58 +0200
 categories: Job, Interview, lotum, Simple Questions
 topics: Pre-Interview Question
 summary: My Answers to the pre-interview questions for the Junior Developer Position.
-I put my answers here because the the indeed.com portal did not have a section to upload the answers for the questions.
+I put my answers here because the indeed.com job portal did not have a section to upload the answers for the questions.
 ---